mohithkailash/Zealthy-Repo/README.md

 - All attachments are stored in AWS S3.
 - MongoDB Atlas is used as the database server.
-- The application is hosted on AWS EC2 free version.
+- The application is hosted on AWS EC2.
+- Email me at mohithkailash13@gmail.com for .env file

 ---